 - Sida (Sida spp.) - indicates where the subsoil is dense, or where the topsoil was washed away by erosion.
 They are indicators of more or less thick stone, which restricts root growth in general, but that the sida manages to conquer.
 It appears due to the effect of plowing too deeply, trampling by cattle or excessive movement of machinery.

-- Legumes in general (Papilonaceae, Cassia, Mimosoideae) - indicate the presence of phosphorus in the soil, which they increase.
+- Legumes in general (Papilonaceae, Cassia, Mimosoideae) - Indicate the presence of phosphorus in the soil, which they increase.
 If it is lacking in potassium, they are dominated by grasses.
 If they are lacking in calcium, they are attacked by scale insects, like the pigeon pea, and its seeds are easily parasitized by beetles.

 - Chickweed (Ageratum conyzoides) - A - Indicates the physical improvement of the soil.

-- Mio Mio (Bacharis Coridifolia) - P - appears only on shallow soils.
+- Mio Mio (Bacharis Coridifolia) - P - Appears only on shallow soils.
 It especially indicates deficiency of molybdenum in the soil.
-In fields taken over by mio mio, when burned it, disappears, because its ashes contain so much molybdenum, which takes away its capacity to grow.
+In fields taken over by mio mio, when burned, it disappears, because its ashes contain so much molybdenum, which takes away its capacity to grow.

 - White charlock or wild radish (Raphanus raphanistrum) - A - Indicator of the lack of boron and manganese.

-- Barbados nut physic nut (Jatropha curcas) - Indicates soils made dense by the use of fire and by exposure to the impact of rainfall, soil alternated by erosion and flooding with alternate droughts.
+- Barbados nut or physic nut (Jatropha curcas) - Indicates soils made dense by the use of fire and by exposure to the impact of rainfall, soils that alterbetween erosion and flooding with droughts.

-- Common bracken (Pteridium aquilinum) C-P-A - always indicates high levels of aluminum.
+- Common bracken (Pteridium aquilinum) C-P-A - Always indicates high levels of aluminium.

 - Arnica (Solidago microglossis) – A – Indicates very acidic soils with a pH between 4.5 and 5.2.

-- Satintail (imperata exatalta) - A - P - acid Grass rich in aluminum, indicates a pH between 4.0 and 4.5.
+- Satintail (Imperata exatalta) - A–P - Acidic grass rich in aluminium, indicates a pH between 4.0 and 4.5.

 - Coco-grass or Java grass - (Cyperus rotundus) - A - Indicates very acidic soils, made dense and temporarily soaked - or anaerobic by loss of macro pores.
 It also flourishes, in general, when there is a magnesium deficiency.